 Installation is where most of the money is spent.
 In an average system, almost $300-$700 is spent behind installation because it’s involved a lot of labor-intensive work such as digging and plumbing.
 However, if you have an established irrigation system, the cost will go down significantly.

 Maintenance is the key to running any system.
-As most of a drip irrigation system is underground and it can be connected to any water system, and run from your faucet only; maintenance isn't that hard.
+As most of a drip irrigation system is underground and it can be connected to any water system, and run from your faucet only; maintenance isn’t that hard.
 Overall, a $50-$100 dollar might be needed in a year to keep everything functioning unless natural calamities happen.
+Digcorp has a great guide on how to best maintain your system.

 Other Factors Related To Cost Of Drip Irrigation System